polyphant1/polyphant1.github.io/_posts/2016-02-06-kardashevs-scale.md

 {% include page_divider.html %}

-> *This post was inspired by a recent paper from Milan M. Cirkovic '[Kardashev's Classification at 50+: A Fine Vehicle with Room for Improvement](http://arxiv.org/abs/1601.05112)', which explores the scale, its context and continuing relevance in great detail, as well as this [post](http://www.centauri-dreams.org/?p=30255) on Centauri Dreams, which has had me thinking about these topics ever since.*
+> *This post was inspired by a recent paper from Milan M. Cirkovic '[Kardashev's Classification at 50+: A Fine Vehicle with Room for Improvement](http://arxiv.org/abs/1601.05112)', which explores the scale, its context and continuing relevance in great detail, as well as this [post](http://www.centauri-dreams.org/?p=30255) on Centauri Dreams, which has had me thinking about these topics ever since first reading it.*